microsoft/fluentui/README.md

 ## Browser support

-Fabric React supports many commonly used browsers.
+Fabric React supports all evergreen browsers, with IE 11 as the min-bar version of Internet Explorer.
 See the [browser support doc](https://github.com/OfficeDev/office-ui-fabric-react/wiki/Browser-Support) for more information.

+## Right-to-left support
+All components can render in LTR or RTL, depending on the `dir` attribute set on the html page. (`dir="rtl"` will flip the direction of everything.

 ## Server-side rendering